ge-high-assurance/RACK/cli/README.md

 `data-graph` and `ingestion-steps`.
 These files will be the argument to a `rack data import` command.

 `data-graph` is a graph identifier URL.
-This URL allows multiple datasets to be stored in the same triple store.
+A graph is a distinct namespace within the triplestore in order to allow multiple datasets to be stored without overwriting each other.
+Data will be ingested into this graph.

-`extra-data-graphs` is a list of additional graph identifier URLs.
-While the previous data graph will be used to store the ingested data, these data graphs are only used for looking up data.
+`extra-data-graphs` is a list of additional graph identifiers that are used for URI lookups.
+While `data-graph` will be used to store the ingested data, `extra-data-graphs` will be used only to look up data.

 `ingestion-steps` takes an ordered list of CSV and OWL file imports used to populate the graph.